awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/customize-containers-format-resources-eb.md

-# Modifying the Resources that Elastic Beanstalk Creates for your Environment<a name="customize-containers-format-resources-eb"></a>
+# Modifying the resources that Elastic Beanstalk creates for your environment<a name="customize-containers-format-resources-eb"></a>

 The resources that Elastic Beanstalk creates for your environment have names\.
 You can use these names to get information about the resources with a [function](ebextensions-functions.md), or modify properties on the resources to customize their behavior\.